 Marshall Craft Associates is a full service architecture, interior design, and master planning firm specializing in the restoration and adaptive reuse of historic structures.
 Since the beginning of our practice, our team of trained and professionally licensed architects have worked effectively to document, evaluate, and determine the best ways to reconstruct and improve historically significant buildings located throughout the Mid-Atlantic region.
-As preservationists we provide owners, facility managers, and developers with the appropriate tools to protect their historic treasures, reclaim existing space, and conserve historic landmarks for the enjoyment of future generations.
-As designers we work with owners to realize projects through the modernization of existing building systems, careful study and recreation of traditional building elements, and detailed development of historically sensitive design solutions that complement the original architecture.
+As preservationists we provide owners, facility managers, and developers with the appropriate tools to protect their historic properties, reclaim existing space, and conserve historic landmarks for the enjoyment of future generations.
+As designers we work with owners to realize projects through the modernization of existing building systems, careful analysis and re-creation of traditional building elements, and detailed development of historically accurate design solutions that complement the original architecture.

 Historic + Adaptive Reuse

-Conservation and preservation to protect an object of historic and often intrinsic value.
-Involves the professional analysis, restoration, and in kind recreation or repair of existing architectural elements.
-Depending upon the extent of planned improvements, Historic Structures Reports (HSR) can be prepared for U.S. National Park Service properties and buildings registered on the National Register of Historic Places (NRHP).
-Upon request, Historic Tax Credit (HTC) assistance is also available for qualified properties seeking local, state or federal tax incentives for the appropriate rehabilitation of historic buildings.
+The conservation and preservation efforts to protect an object of historic and, often, intrinsic value involves the professional analysis, restoration, and in-kind re-creation or repair of existing architectural elements.
+Depending upon the extent of improvements planned, Historic Structures Reports (HSR) are assembled—such with the U.S. National Park Service properties and buildings MCA has assessed, which are registered on the National Register of Historic Places (NRHP).
+Upon request, Historic Tax Credit (HTC) assistance is also available for qualified properties seeking local, state, or federal tax incentives for applicable improvements to historic buildings.

-Thorough field observation and documentation of a building site to generate existing floor plans, elevations, and other valuable record drawings which aid in planning future developments.
-Our team of onsite surveyors are capable of recreating multiple building plans, including 2 dimensional drawings, 3D models, and highly accurate laser point cloud scans.
+This work involves thorough field observation and documentation of a building site to generate existing floor plans, elevations, and other valuable record drawings which aid in planning future development.
+Our team of on-site surveyors are capable of recreating multiple building plans, including 2 dimensional drawings, 3D models, and highly accurate laser point cloud scans, if desired.

-The onsite analysis of existing building systems and materials to determine useful life and the documentation of existing building deficiencies.
+These assessments are on-site analyses of existing building systems and materials to determine useful life and the documentation of existing building deficiencies.
 Deliverables can include photographic evidence, keyed base plans, and recommendations for future improvement, maintenance, and repair.
-BCA or FCA deliverable may also include Code Compliance Surveys to evaluate that existing building elements comply with local, state, and federal building codes.
+BCA or FCA deliverables may also include code compliance surveys to ensure that existing building elements comply with local, state, and federal building codes.